-In 1920, Tom was instrumental in getting together three other men, Julian Boggess (his brother), Llord L. Shannon and Lynn L. Martin, to purchase 10 acres south of Macon to form the Frith Lake Fishing Club.
+In 1920, Tom was instrumental in getting together three other men, Julian Boggess (his brother), Loyl Shannon and Lynn L. Martin, to purchase 10 acres south of Macon to form the Frith Lake Fishing Club.
 It was a place in the country where the 25 member families could come to camp, picnic and socialize.
-It was a members-only club, and the rules placed arbitrary limits on membership totals.
+It was a members only club, and the rules placed arbitrary limits on membership totals.
 It was used by the local hotel for its guests as a recreational site.
 Later the club was called Frith Lake Country Club, then finally, the "Country" was dropped.
 The club continues to flourish and operate as this is written.
 The rules were amended over the years and they now have about 60 members.
-They regularly gather about four times annually for picnics, gatherings and other forms of social enjoyment, such as dances.
-Tom was the inspirational motivator to keep the club viable, and his son (my father-in-law) followed in his steps to give second generational leadership.
+They regularly gather about four times annual for picnics, dances and other forms of social enjoyment, such as dances.
+Tom was the inspirational motivator to keep the club viable, and his son followed in his steps to give second generational leadership.

 The club building was completed in the fall of 1923, but the severe winter that year delayed first use till the spring of 1924.
-A large patriotic gathering occurred for a marvelous picnic, with more than 100 present.
-The picture sque grounds were heavily wooded, and the clubhouse sat in the center, delightfully and artistically furnished, the lounge at once presenting a picture of beauty and comfort.
+A large patriotic gathering occurred for a marvelous picnic, with more than100 present.
+The picturesque grounds were heavily wooded and the clubhouse sat in the center, delightfully and artistically furnished, the lounge at once presenting a picture of beauty and comfort.
 Easy chairs, comfortable couches and artistic draperies made it a room of culture and warm ambience.
-Two immense fireplaces adorned the club, at each end of the long room.
+Two immense fireplaces adorned each end of the long room.
 Wide screen porches were a decided attraction, as was the ladies dressing room.
-All of this was a really "uptown" feeling for an out in the country place.
+All of this was a really uptown feeling for an out in the country place.
 The lake was expansive and deep, populated thickly with magnificent fish, which made it a paradise for those capable handlers of the rod and reel.

-In the county's newspaper, the Macon Beacon, October 14, 1921, the following notice was found: "All people interested in a livestock show, community exhibits that were to be held in Macon, were asked to contact Bruce Lumberg.
-A committee of Sly and Lane were appointed to receive entries for a Noxubee County only stock show, and live stock auction."
+In the Macon Beacon, October 14, 1921, the following notice was found: "All people interested in a livestock show, community exhibits that were to be held in Macon, were asked to contact Bruce Lumberg.
+A committee of Sly and Lane were appointed to receive entries for a county only stock show, and live stock auction."
 The Macon Beacon, October 28, 1921, reported the first county stock show, since the ones held at the Old Fairgrounds, was a big success.
 It was held on the courthouse lawn.
 The cows were tied to the old iron fence and the community exhibits were shown in the courthouse."
 My father-in-law, T. S. Boggess, Jr., had a silver loving cup that Tom Boggess won for the champion bull.
 The cup is engraved: Grand Champion Dairy Bull, Noxubee County Stock show, October 21, 1921.
-He has passed it on to his son, Dr. Thomas Shelton

-Boggess III of Camp Verde, Arizona.
+He has passed it on to his son, Dr. Thomas Shelton Boggess III of Arizona.